Bruno Bettelheim

 Bettelheim's ideas, which grew out of those of Sigmund Freud, theorized that children with behavioral and emotional disorders were not born that way, and could be treated through extended psychoanalytic therapy, treatment that rejected the use of psychotropic drugs and shock therapy.
 During the 1960s and 1970s he had an international reputation in such fields as autism, child psychiatry, and psychoanalysis.

-Much of his work was discredited after his death due to fraudulent academic credentials, allegations of patient abuse, accusations of plagiarism, and lack of oversight by institutions and the psychological community.
+Some of his work was questioned after his death regarding academic credentials, patient abuse, and plagiarism, arising from a negligence of institutional oversight and pursuing work outside of the psychological community.

 Background in Austria

 Bruno Bettelheim was born in Vienna, Austria-Hungary, on August 28, 1903.
 When his father died, Bettelheim left his studies at the University of Vienna to look after his family's sawmill.
 Having discharged his obligations to his family's business, Bettelheim returned as a mature student in his thirties to the University of Vienna.
 Sources disagree about his education (see Misrepresented credentials section).

 Bettelheim's first wife, Gina, took care of a troubled American child, Patsy, who lived in their home in Vienna for seven years, and who may have been on the autism spectrum.

 In the Austrian academic culture of Bettelheim's time, one could not study the history of art without mastering aspects of psychology.
 Candidates for the doctoral dissertation in the History of Art in 1938 at Vienna University had to fulfill prerequisites in the formal study of the role of Jungian archetypes in art, and in art as an expression of the unconscious.

-Though Jewish by birth, Bettelheim grew up in a secular family.
+Jewish by birth, Bettelheim grew up in a secular family.
 After the Anschluss (political annexation) of Austria on March 13, 1938, the National Socialist (Nazi) authorities sent Austrian Jews and political opponents to the Dachau and Buchenwald concentration camps where many were brutally treated, and tortured or killed.
-Bettelheim was arrested some two months later on May 28, 1938, and was imprisoned in both these camps for ten and half months before being released on April 14, 1939.
+Bettelheim was arrested some two months later on May 28, 1938, and was imprisoned in both these camps for a combined total of ten and a half months before being released on April 14, 1939.
 While at the Buchenwald camp, he met and befriended the social psychologist Ernst Federn.
 As a result of an amnesty declared for Adolf Hitler's birthday (which occurred slightly later on April 20, 1939), Bettelheim and hundreds of other prisoners were released.
 Bettelheim drew on the experience of the concentration camps for some of his later work.